Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – It’s just like everything around you can be useful.

-And in “Emperor”, what was this kind of object?
+And in “Emperor”, what was this object?

-Marion Burger: - A hand, pointing, showing the way.
+Marion Burger: – A hand – pointing, showing the way.
 We end the project like that.
-It's a link between people.
+It’s a link between people.

 Ilan Cohen: – Yes, this was a very conscious choice: to slowly build up the interactive features.
 So you start in the present, physically handicapped and unable to act the way you’d like to, and bit by bit, you unlock more personal memories, each bringing you a new toolset: riding a sled, standing up and pulling buried objects from the ground, teleporting… We wanted the experience to reward you with new features as you progressed through its runtime.